-According to Nielson (2014), 92% of consumers say they trust earned media, such as social media, word of mouth.
+According to Nielson (2014), 92% of consumers say they trust Earned Media, such as social media, word of mouth.

 Types of Earned Media

-We are all savvy to the fact that not all earned media is positive – so let’s look quickly at the three types of earned media your wine business may experience.
+We are all savvy to the fact that not all Earned Media is positive – so let’s look quickly at the three types of Earned Media your wine business may experience.

-- Brand stimulated: this is content you incentivised the consumer to generate i.e. through contests, providing wine samples, etc.
+- Brand stimulated: this is content you incentivised the consumer to generate, i.e. through contests, providing wine samples, etc.

-- Spurned media: this is what we all want to avoid – unprompted communication from customers, press, etc. about something negative.
+- Spurned media: this is what we all want to avoid – unprompted communication from customers, Press, etc., about something negative.

-1. Create Awesome, Share-worthy Content
+No.1 Create Awesome, Share-worthy Content

-There are so many truly unique and exciting things happening in the wine industry and a lot of them taking place in your back paddock (vineyards) – yet, we hear regularly ‘I don’t know what to post’.
+There are so many truly unique and exciting things happening in the wine industry, and a lot of them taking place in your back paddock (vineyards) – yet, we regularly hear ‘I don’t know what to post’.

 Take a look around your world.
 What you may consider mundane or ordinary is someone’s extraordinary.

-2. Configure Social Channels Correctly
+No.2 Configure Social Channels Correctly

 By making it easy for consumers to share and engage with your wine business, you’re enabling further reach of your content via earned media (people sharing).
-A Facebook check-in to your cellar door, a retweet, regram, etc. – all earned media.
+A Facebook check-in to your cellar door, a retweet, regram, etc. – all Earned Media.

-The viral capabilities here are amazing.
+The viral capabilities here are exceptional.

-3. Incorporate User Generated Content
+No.3 Incorporate User Generated Content

 Let’s face it – the most credible advertising comes straight from the people we know and trust!

-Doesn’t it, therefore, make sense to share what your loyal customers are sharing about your wine brand?
+Therefore, doesn’t it make sense to share what your loyal customers are sharing about your wine brand?

-4. Share Social Proof – Positive Press, Reviews and Ratings
+No.4 Share Social Proof – Positive Press, Reviews and Ratings

-Social proof (aka testimonials, star ratings, reviews, endorsements and even social engagement stats) is all about instilling confidence and trust in those who visit your website or other online platforms and providing additional proof that your claims are true.’
+Social proof (aka testimonials, star ratings, reviews, endorsements and even social engagement stats) is all about instilling confidence and trust in those who visit your website or other online platforms and providing additional proof that your claims are valid.

-The end result here is that this offer a higher ability to persuade and influence the consumers’ purchase decision.
+The result here is that this offer a higher ability to persuade and influence the consumers’ purchase decision.

-5. Deal with the Spurned Media
+No.5 Deal with the Spurned Media

 Never get into a name calling match!
 Just state your case and move on.